juve/rvgahp/README.md

 ![rvgahp design](doc/rvgahp.png)

-The rvgahp_ce process calls the rvgahp_broker to register itself by name and maintains an open connection.
-If it gets disconnected, it tries to immediately reconnect.
+The rvgahp_ce uses SSH to establish a secure connection to the submit host.
+The SSH connection starts a helper process that listens on a UNIX domain socket for connections.
+If the SSH session gets disconnected, the CE immediately reconnects.
 When a remote GAHP job is submitted, the GridManager launches an rvgahp_proxy process to communicate with the GAHP servers.
-The proxy binds to an ephemeral port in Condor's LOWPORT HIGHPORT range specified in the condor_config.
-After that, the proxy calls the broker and asks it to have the CE call it back and connect it to a new GAHP process.
-The proxy tells the broker which CE to contact (by name), which GAHP server to start (batch_gahp for job submission or condor_ft-gahp for file transfer), and what its address is (including the ephemeral port number).
-The CE connects to the proxy, launches the GAHP server, and connects the stdio of the GAHP server to the socket.
-The proxy copies its stdin from the GridManager to the socket, and data from the socket to stdout and back to the GridManager.
+The proxy connects to the helper and sends the name of the GAHP to start (batch_gahp for job submission or condor_ft-gahp for file transfer).
+The helper forwards the request to the CE, which forks the GAHP and connects it to the SSH process using a socketpair.
+Once this is done, it immediately establishes another SSH connection to the submit host.
+The proxy copies its stdin from the GridManager to the helper, and data from the helper to stdout and back to the GridManager.
+The helper passes data to the SSH process, and the SSH process passes data to the GAHP.
 Once all connections are established, the job execution proceeds.
 When the GridManager is done, the GAHP servers exit and the connections are torn down.

 Configuration
 -------------